20 Vegan or Vegetarian Spots In NYC

 50 Washington Square S New York, NY 10012

 NY Dosas is a very well-known street vendor in NYC.
-This Washington Square food vendor usually has a long line of eager, hungry customers who love their food.
+This Washington Square food vendor usually has many eager, hungry customers who love their food.
 The Indian food truck specializes in crunchy dosas that are 100% vegetarian.
-If you are in the area or park, stop by and enjoy a dosa!
+Stop by and enjoy a dosa if you are in the area or park!

 250 Broome St, New York, NY 10002

 Fat Choy is a type of Chinese food spot that is fast-casual and focuses on various small plates.
-There’s a play on the sloppy Joe made by stuffing mushroom ragu inside a sesame pancake, as well as salt and pepper cauliflower and sticky rice dumplings that are so unique and full of flavor.
+There’s a play on the sloppy Joe made by stuffing mushroom ragu inside a sesame pancake, salt and pepper cauliflower, and sticky rice dumplings that are unique and flavorful.
 They also have rice rolls, a green salad, smashed cucumber, and more.

 81 Warren St, New York, NY 10007

 Vegan burgers are a huge craze right now.
 Lekka burgers are made with only whole, natural ingredients, including portobello mushrooms, cannelloni beans, onions, fennel, and garlic.
 The burgers contain no soy or gluten and require no added lab-made flavors or vitamins to be wholesome and delicious.
 This is Amanda Cohen’s follow-up to Dirt Candy.
 The menu also has salads and several vegan milkshakes or soft serves.